 Sudden job loss has re-emerged, cicada-like, to afflict millions of workers.
 After a decade of rising employment, job cuts are proliferating as pandemic-fighting, stay-at-home orders ripple through our economy.

 New U.S. unemployment claims over the past three weeks totaled 3.50 million, 6.86 million and 6.60 million.
-(Update as of May 21: 38.6 million total.)
+(Update as of June 18: more than 45 million total.)
 Pundits muse that everyone will eventually know someone stricken by the COVID-19 disease.
 At this rate, you are even more likely to know or to be one of those unemployed because of it.